ian20040409/MusicAI-webview-ios/README.md

 - **100% Swift:** All code is written entirely in Swift for the best performance and compatibility with iOS.
 - **Liquid Glass:** Built following the latest iOS 26 design principles.
 - **Client User-Agent:** This identifier is required by the backend to allow access to protected routes.
 - **Remote Configuration:** Fetches the home URL from a remote endpoint, allowing for dynamic updates without requiring an app redeployment.
-The app automatically navigates to the new home URL when the configuration is updated.
+The app automatically navigates to the new home URL and now fires a local notification as soon as a new address is detected.

 ## Download